Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 One more thing: let’s talk about rainflys.
+Rainflys are like rain jackets for your tent.
 No matter what your uses are you never know when a storm might roll in, and for that reason we suggest looking for tents that have full-length flys to better protect from the elements.
 We’ve found that most leaks tend to come from the ground around the base of the tent, so having a fly that’ll reach all the way down is an added layer of protection from this kind of intrusion.

 Grabbing the best backpacking tent for your next expedition shouldn’t be the only action item on your to-do list.
 Make sure you’re packing the right tent for the right job, and check out our Best Camping Tent review for more awesome tents which will serve a wider variety of needs than just those looking for a lightweight alternative – lightweight and ultralight tents don’t always make the best family tents.
 Then there’s all of the essentials for your gear, like the best water bottle or flashlight.